stryan/materia/docs/markdown/reference/materia-config.5.md

 #### MATERIA_ATTRIBUTES/attributes

 Attributes Engine config to use.
-Optional, will cause materia to ignore any other configured engines.
+Optional, if not configured Materia will use all attributes engines configured.

+If set, Materia will ignore all configured attributes engines besides the one specified.

+Ensures there is a default configuration for the engine.

 #### *MATERIA_HOSTNAME*/**hostname**